 For short hair, gain a lather in your hands or by rubbing the bar on your hair.
 Some prefer to rub the bar into their hair, some don't, try both methods and see what works for you.
 Standing under a warm shower and rubbing the bar into your hair helps achieve a high lather for most people, but don't go overboard as you'll shorten the life of your bar.
 Feel free to leave the lather on your hair for a few minutes to allow the oils and butters to penetrate your hair.

-Rinse thoroughly and repeat if desired but always ensure you rinse very well.
+Rinse thoroughly and repeat if desired but always ensure you rinse very very well.
 Use the bar sparingly to begin with, you can always apply more the next wash if you feel you need it.

 Towel dry short hair as normal and brush whilst wet, then as it dries.